appbaseio/Docs/content/docs/reactivesearch/react/advanced/migration.md

     />
 ```

+Usage of SearchBox remains identical to DataSearch

 ### SSR Usage

-With the release of v4 of Reactivesearch, the SSR functionality is improvised which greatly improves the developer experience and makes sure the config is as less as possible.
+With the release of v4 of Reactivesearch, the SSR usage is simplified.

 **v3.x:**

-v3 required manual setup of the config object to calculate the store's value on the serverside which was more prone to human errors and impacted the DX.
+v3 requires manual setup of the config object to calculate the store's value on the serverside:

 ```jsx
 import initReactivesearch from '@appbaseio/reactivesearch/lib/server';